-There are valuable tools a fitness professional can add to a client’s repertoire that will improve overall functionality and resiliency, among which learning to fall safely is one of the most useful, especially for an aging population.
+There are valuable tools a personal trainer can add to a client’s repertoire that will improve overall functionality and resiliency, among which falling safely is one of the most useful, especially for an aging population.

 Serious falls begin so innocently: you take the family dog for a walk and trip on a fallen branch; you mistake black ice for a clear patch of sidewalk; a client stumbles over the corner of an exercise mat.
 Whatever the circumstances, such tumbles may result in serious head trauma, hip fractures, or injuries with long-lasting effects.
 We have the potential to lessen both the incidence as well as the severity of such occasional mishaps by learning How To Fall.

 A study presented in the Journal of Allied Health revealed that individuals in the age demographic of 50- to 60 years tend to suffer more falls than their elderly counterparts.
 A simple bone fracture or other fall-related injury can be serious in its own right; many experts consider a fall to signify the beginning of a dangerous downward spiral for the elderly, infirm and frail.

 Centers for Disease Control and Prevention found that individuals are more inclined to suffer a traumatic brain injury from a serious tumble than from any other cause.
 In fact, the CDC also found that “approximately 20% of older adults hospitalized for a hip fracture die within a year and about 50% will suffer a major decline in independence.”

 While we cannot possibly predict or prevent every misstep or fall, we can learn how to improve footing and increase our odds of a safe landing on the ground.
 Taking the time to teach clients about the “science of falling” and how best to prepare themselves will benefit them throughout every stage of their lives.